jcbriones/homebridge-home-security/README.md

 # Home
-Web interface for home automation devices.
+Still under development.
+Currently, the code for home security using an Arduino Mega is done and the server that runs Python flask web server is also working.
+However, a lot of optimization still need to be done for both client and server.

 ### Things to do
-- [x] SQL Script
 - [x] Database
-- [x] HomeKit Web Page Design
+- [x] Home Security Web Page Design
-- [ ] Config file
+- [x] Config file
 - [ ] Language folder and files
 - [ ] Welcome Page
 - [ ] Installation Page